 Inflation Rate in Bulgaria averaged 58.69 percent from 1996 until 2021, reaching an all time high of 2019.50 percent in March of 1997 and a record low of -2.60 percent in February of 2014.
 This page provides the latest reported value for - Bulgaria Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Bulgaria Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Inflation Rate in Bulgaria is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Bulgaria to stand at 2.20 in 12 months time.
-In the long-term, the Bulgaria Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Inflation Rate in Bulgaria is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Bulgaria to stand at 2.40 in 12 months time.
+In the long-term, the Bulgaria Inflation Rate is projected to trend around 2.10 percent in 2022 and 1.50 percent in 2023, according to our econometric models.